We care about your privacy and we think it is important that you always know what data we collect about you and what that data is used for.

 Where processing is necessary for the performance of a contract between us

 We may need to process your personal data to perform a contract with you or take steps at your request prior to entering into a contract.
-For example, if you have requested that we send you certain information, we will need your contact details in order to be able to fulfill such request.
+For example, if you have requested that we send you certain information, we will need your contact details in order to be able to fulfil such request.

 Where processing is necessary for us to carry out our legal obligations